 Courses you'll take:

 • SNG 2100.
-Seminars, Workshops, Showcases: Program-specific sessions intended to demonstrate practical application or explore philosophical and current issues related to the music and entertainment industries.
+Seminars, Workshops, Showcases: Students attend and reflect upon program-specific seminars and showcases intended to demonstrate practical application or exploration of philosophical and current issues related to the music and entertainment industries.

 • SNG 2110.
 Commercial Songwriting I: This is the practical application and technique of the working songwriter.
 Students will study fundamentals of melody, lyrics, “hooks,” points of view and song logic.
 Students will also cover solo writing as well as the concept of collaboration.

 • SNG 3110.
 Songwriting Practicum: The development of an individual’s unique songwriting “voice” is encouraged while demo production occurs and the study of the songwriting business continues.
-Groups will be genre specific - pop, country, show tunes, hip-hop, Christian, jazz, etc. Internships at song-publishing companies on Music Row are encouraged.
+Songs will be genre specific - pop, country, rock, R&B, etc. depending on the compancy (client) the class is writing for.

 • SNG 4015.
 Songwriting Senior Capstone: This course is a culminating experience in the major, which also addresses the goals for the Senior Capstone as defined in the course description for BEL 4015.
 These goals include reflection on the students’ whole educational experiences and on their transition from the university setting to post-graduation.